blakeaa827/llm-system-prompts/process-sales-meeting-transcript.md

 ## **Key Deliverables**

-* **Arrow:** Provide TSA with marketing materials and success case studies related to managed/professional services.
+* **Arrow:** Provide JSA with marketing materials and success case studies related to managed/professional services.
 (Owner: Blake Anderson, Due: EOW)
-* **TSA:** Identify a potential low-risk initial engagement opportunity for discussion.
-(Owner: Brian Spivey, Due: Next call)
+* **JSA:** Identify a potential low-risk initial engagement opportunity for discussion.
+(Owner: Brian Johnson, Due: Next call)

 ## **Next Steps for All Parties**

 * **Arrow:** Send follow-up email with summary and promised materials.
 (Owner: Blake Anderson, Due: EOD Today)
-* **Arrow & TSA:** Schedule follow-up call in 1-2 weeks to discuss potential initial engagement.
+* **Arrow & JSA:** Schedule follow-up call in 1-2 weeks to discuss potential initial engagement.
 (Owner: Blake Anderson to coordinate, Due: End of Next Week)

 ## **Potential Risks or Roadblocks**

-* TSA's past negative experiences with other providers may lead to hesitation.
+* JSA's past negative experiences with other providers may lead to hesitation.
 * Finding a suitable, low-risk initial project that demonstrates clear value quickly.
 * Ensuring alignment on pricing and SOW for any proposed engagement.